eblot/pyftdi/pyftdi/README.rst

 *"Error: Access denied (insufficient permissions)"* The system may already be using the device.

-  * On OS X 10.9+: starting with Mavericks, OS X ships with a native FTDI driver that preempts access to the FTDI device.
+  * On macOS: starting with Mavericks (10.9+), OS X ships with a native FTDI driver that preempts access to the FTDI device.

     The driver can be unloaded this way: